MostafaSaghafi/MostafaSaghafi.github.io/README.md

 - Attend and participate in "Innovative concepts and methods for geoscience, remote sensing and beyond webinar" (_2024_)

+- Attend and participate in “Satellite Remote Sensing for the Improved Study of Climate Change Impacts on the Water Cycle” by Prof. Fayne (_2024_)

 ### _Honors_

 -	Ranked 3rd among 15 M.Sc.
 Student of Water and Hydraulic Structure at Shahrood University of Technology (_2021_).